Animals in fiction tend to be shown being active at the wrong time of day or night. These terms describe when an animal is most active:

 - Raccoons are nocturnal/crepuscular, but rabid raccoons are diurnal.

-- Snowy owls are diurnal.
+- Snowy owls and burrowing owls are diurnal.

 - Fossas are cathemeral.

 - Most members of the squirrel family are diurnal except flying squirrels, which are nocturnal.

 - All monkeys are diurnal except douroucoulis (a.k.a. night monkeys or owl monkeys), which are nocturnal.